I Modi: Copies of the Agostino Veneziano copy of I modi

-An engraving by an anonymous artist in the National Library of Spain copies one scene from the "I modi" and this scene is not present in the woodcut copy booklet.
-The scene shows two figures seated having sex with a wooden cradle lying on the ground next to them and the foot of the male is rocking the cradle.
+There is an engraving in the National Library of Spain that copies one scene from I modi.
+The engraving shows two figures seated having sex with a wooden cradle lying on the ground next to them, and the foot of one of the figures is rocking the cradle.
+This engraving is not present in the woodcut booklet and does not correspond to any of the fragments thought to be by Agostino Veneziano that are in the British Museum.